 I was involved with the project from the very get go and spent a lot of time on the initial research.
 My role soon evolved into that of lead illustrator and I was responsible for designing the overall look and feel of the game.
 This included environment and character designs, storyboarding, UI and general asset development, and a little bit of animation as well.

-I worked within a fantastic team of designers and developers and there was a lot of love and passion put into this game.
-To see more and play the browser version of The Mane Event, click here!
+I worked with a fantastic team of designers and developers and there was a lot of love and passion put into this game.
+To see more, click here!

 Deadline: Stealth Unit